Sas2k/NumberScript/README.md

 ?a=Hello:2a:2Bye %Check-A-If-Its-Hello-Then-Display-It-Else-Display-Bye
 1 %Ends %The %program
 ```
-You can also have that program like this
+Removing the comments, You can also have this program like
 `0 3a:Hello 2a 4a=Hello:2a:2Bye 1`

-Here is another program where it loops over digits to check if it's lucky
+Here is another program that loops over digits to check if they are lucky
 ```
 %Is-This-lucky:Checks-If-The-Number-Is-Lucky
 0